JacobSchutz7/t1-w8-tues/README.md

 - Technique of keeping internal state of object hidden from the outside.
 - Acheived using private attributes and providing public methods to access and update them.
 - Syntax: __varname

+### Abstraction
+- Concept of hiding the complex implementation details and showing only the necessary features of an object.
+-